 In 2014, we moved further into the Defence space, crossing over into land platforms to service the AGT1500 engines of the Australian Army’s Abrams tanks.
 Then at the end of 2014, we were selected as Asia- Pacific’s MRO&U provider for the Pratt & Whitney F135 engine of the F-35 Joint Strike Fighter.
 Today we also manufacture parts for the global F-35 program and the demand for our advanced manufacturing capability continues to grow rapidly.

 In March 2015, TAE Aerospace became 100% Australian owned after a Management Buyout from Air New Zealand.
 We are now the largest Australian-owned aerospace company with the broadest range of aerospace products and services.

 In June 2017, we changed our company name from TAE to TAE Aerospace to better reflect our core business and expanding range of aerospace products, services and technologies.

 In 2018, we entered the Fire Protection and Rescue market for Defence and Commercial customers, acquiring the assets of Kidde Aerospace Australia from United Technologies Aerospace Systems, now Collins Aerospace.

 Significantly, in 2019, our expansion continued into the United States.
 We established a repair centre for AGT1500 tank engine fuel controls in Texas and acquired two US companies.
-The first was the former Propulsion Controls Company in Kansas City, Missouri and the second was Copper State Turbine Engine Company in Phoenix, Arizona.
-Both of these acquisitions allow us to significantly expand our TPE331 engine, component and fuel control MRO services for Defence and Commercial operators, while increasing our global footprint to ensure we are accessible to our customers worldwide.
+The first was the former Propulsion Controls Company in Kansas City, Missouri, the second was Copper State Turbine Engine Company in Phoenix, Arizona and the third was AgAir Turbines in Midvale, Idaho.
+These three acquisitions allow us to significantly expand our TPE331 engine, component and fuel control MRO services for Defence, Commercial and Agricultural operators, while increasing our global footprint to ensure we are accessible to our customers worldwide.